 About Marcie Hawranik, Founder and President

 Marcie Hawranik is the recipient of the 2018 Alberta Premier’s Award of Excellence for her work to advance gender equality in Alberta.
-She is an internationally recognized gender expert with a B.A. in Political Studies and a Master’s degree in International Relations focused on negotiation and conflict resolution.
+In 2019 she was recognized as a SHE Innovator by UN Women.
+She is an internationally recognized gender expert with a B.A.
+Hons. in Political Studies and a Master’s degree in International Relations focused on negotiation and conflict resolution.
 Her areas of expertise include gender equity, GBA+, diversity and inclusion, conflict resolution, public relations and communications, leadership development, stakeholder engagement, policy, program and strategy design, development and implementation.

 Some key projects that Marcie has worked on include:

-- Creating the new Alberta Status of Women ministry;
+- Creating the Alberta Status of Women ministry;

 - Designing effective government policies and processes (including parental leave, harassment, recruitment of women in underrepresented fields, entrepreneurship and women’s economic security policies);